sivasankar-valipi/Redhat-cluster-lab-pacemaker/04-Cluster-Resources/02_Virtual-IP-Resource.md

 If Node2 is healthy and already hosting the VIP, Pacemaker typically leaves it there unless a policy, constraint, or administrator action requires it to move.

 This behavior improves overall service stability.

+#### Summary

+In this chapter, you verified that the Virtual IP is a truly highly available resource.
+By placing the active node into standby or stopping the cluster on that node, Pacemaker automatically relocated the VIP to another healthy node.
+The IPaddr2 Resource Agent handled the network configuration, while Corosync detected the membership change and Pacemaker made the placement decision.
+From the client's perspective, the service remained reachable through the same IP address, demonstrating transparent failover.